CoorayNTL/outpatient_management_system/README.md

 As a solution, you have to develop an outpatient management system for Sri Lankan public healthcare hospitals to overcome the issues described above.

+Instruction
+clone the repository to their local machine using "git clone" run yarn install to install all the dependencies listed in package.json

+yarn run start or yarn run dev frontend yarn run dev backend